zeligmax/Montlleo-Max_incident-report-for-sql-injection-exercise-project/README.md

 ## 📝 Delivery

-* In your Codespace at the root of the forked project, upload the report in `.pdf` format with the name `incident-report.pdf`
+* At the root of the forked project, upload the report in `.pdf` format with the name `incident-report.pdf`